 Gabon, a tiny country packed with diverse wildlife and conservation strategies implemented by its own President straddles the Equator on the west coast of Central Africa, nestled between Equitorial Guinea, Cameroon and Congo.

-Tropical rainforests cover over 80% of this beautifully preserved tropical paradise, with a population so small that you can become so completely lost within its beauty that you feel you have gone back in time to a world before humans existed.
+A magical land, home to a plethora of wildlife.
+Including gorillas, chimpanzees, mandrills, pangolins and elephants.
+Tropical rainforests cover over 80% of this beautifully preserved raw paradise, with a population so small that you can become completely lost within its remote beauty, unearthing the feeling that you have gone back in time to a world before humans existed

 Outstanding Park Protection

 Since 2003 10% of the country has been proudly protected under the order of the late President, Omar Bongo Ondimba, who created the 13 National Parks and a Park's agency to manage it: Agence Nationale des Parcs Nationaux (ANPN) One the largest proportions of nature parkland in the world.

 Spread throughout the land interrupting the rainforests are coastal plains, coastal forests, mountains, savannas, mangroves, and swamps.
 All containing various highly-sought-after wildlife viewing, much of which is protected by local law, and the focus of conservation and research initiatives such as Gabon Bleu, Gabon Green, Wildlife Conservation Society, World Wildlife Fund, WildAid, and many more.

 Mellow Western Lowland Gorillas gently amble the forests, naturally elusive they can be difficult to observe